mailgun/documentation/source/api-spam-trap-monitoring.rst

 Our `spam trap monitoring <https://help.mailgun.com/hc/en-us/articles/4413151071515-What-are-Spam-Traps>`_ service surfaces how much of your email is being sent to known spam traps.

-To add and remove domains from our Spam Trap Monitoring service, see the `domain management`_ API docs.
+To add and remove domains from our spam trap monitoring service, see the `domain management`_ API docs.

 .. _domain management: https://documentation.mailgun.com/en/latest/api-inboxready-domains.html